Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 The Government has published a draft revision to the 2018 NPF for public consultation, which is available online.
 The revised draft NPF proposes some significant changes to energy policy and objectives.
 We consider some of the key changes here.

 The draft NPF remains subject to change.
-Public consultation on the revised draft NPF is open until 12 September 2024 at 5pm.
+Public consultation on the revised draft NPF closed on 12 September 2024 and the Department is currently reviewing the consultation responses.

 There is an increased emphasis on the importance of renewable energy development and the infrastructure needed to support this.
 Chapter 9 acknowledges that the “accelerated delivery of additional renewable energy generation is…essential for Ireland to meet its climate targets.”
 A number of new or amended National Policy Objectives (NPOs) have been proposed in order to achieve this objective.